Ojay97-hub/Dinosaur-Quiz-/README.md

 ## FUTURE FEATURES

-- ADD A SET OF QUIZ CATEGORIES i.e., create a menu where user can pick from a list of topics.
+- Add a set of quiz categories i.e., create a menu where user can pick from a list of topics.
-- ADD BACKGROUND MUSIC
-- ADD LEADERBOARD FOR COMPETITION
-- RANDOMIZATION OF THE ORDER OF EACH QUIZ QUESTION/CATEGORY
-- INCREASE TIMER SPEED FOR DIFFICULTY LEVELS
+- Add background music.
+- Add a leaderboard for competition.
+- Randomization of the order of each quiz/question category - Increase timer speed for difficulty levels

 ## CREDIT